2026 CONFESSION SCHEDULE

 LENTEN REGULATIONS

-During the days and weeks of penance that lie ahead --- from Ash Wednesday, March 5 until Holy Thursday, April 18, the Catholic Church throughout the world commemorates the penitential season of Lent ending with the Sacred Triduum of Holy Week.
+During the days and weeks of penance that lie ahead --- from Ash Wednesday, February 18 until Holy Thursday, April 2, the Catholic Church throughout the world commemorates the penitential season of Lent ending with the Sacred Triduum of Holy Week.
 The model Jesus gave us for “these forty days” was his own experience in the desert and the temptations that followed him there, where he encountered Satan face to face.
 And yet, Jesus, there in the desert --- alone, fasting and in intense prayer --- beat back the devil and triumphed over temptation, as strong and as unrelenting as it was throughout those forty days.

 We enter the desert of Lent like Jesus, led by the Holy Spirit, to face our devils, our temptations head on.
 But we are not alone.
 The Lord Jesus Christ is with us.
 And so, too, is the Church, the entire community of faith observing Lent.
 Here is what the Catholic Church in the United States requires of us as baptized Catholics:

 • The days of FAST (only one full meal) and ABSTINENCE (no meat) are Ash Wednesday and Good Friday.
-No dispensations are granted on these solemn days except for reason of sickness or those provided in Canon Law below: The pastor of a parish has the authority to give a dispensation to individual parishioners in his parish.
+No dispensations are granted on these solemn days except for reasons of sickness or those provided in Canon Law below: The pastor of a parish has the authority to give a dispensation to individual parishioners in his parish.
 The Bishop alone has the authority to dispense groups of Catholics but only for a serious reason.

 • Those who are automatically dispensed from fast and abstinence regulations outside the age limits noted below include: the physically or mentally ill, especially individuals suffering from chronic illnesses such as diabetes.
 Also included in the dispensation are women who are pregnant or nursing.
 In all cases, common sense should prevail and ill persons should not further jeopardize their health by fasting (United States Conference of Catholic Bishops).